rohankotanu/mybots/README.md

 On average, the Age-Pareto Fitness Optimization produces the fittest creature.
 Surprisingly, the Parallel Hill Climber produced more consistent results and a higher average fitness than the (μ,λ) Evolutionary Algorithm.

-Plots from all 15 trials (5 from each evolutionary algorithm) are shown below.
+Plots from all 15 trials (5 for each evolutionary algorithm) are shown below.

 ### Parallel Hill Climber